First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Other fine tourist attractions

 If you have more time, visit the Jade Emperor Pagoda.
 This is a delicately ornate temple and one around the center of the city.
 An alternative is the Giac Lam Pagoda in District 10.
-This has a 7-story stupa, bodhi tree, and temple of worship on serene and tranquil grounds.
+This has a 7-story stupa, bodhi tree, and temple of worship on tranquil grounds.

 Another place worth visiting is the Fine Arts Museum.
 Displays of fine art from across Asia and Europe can be marveled at while strolling around and finely woven old French Town House.
 Some like to take a Saigon River Cruise, stopping at points along the riverside.

-I couldn’t end this post without mentioning the tallest skyscraper in the city.
+We couldn’t end this post without mentioning the tallest skyscraper in the city.
 The bamboo-shaped Landmark 81 is an icon of modern-day Saigon.
 It is best visited early evening, to enjoy the fabulous sunset.

 End of itinerary